 NordVPN uses third-party newsletter and live chat tools to facilitate customer support.
 It says only customer email addresses are available to these external providers.

-VyprVPN connections use the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.
+VyprVPN connections use the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys with perfect forward secrecy, and SHA256 authentication.

 DNS servers are included in the package, and DNS leak protection is built in.
 A kill switch halts all internet traffic if the connection drops.
 For an extra fee, VyprVPN subscribers can avail of the “Chameleon” protocol, which scrambles OpenVPN metadata so deep packet inspection cannot recognize it.